Teaching Credential Degrees

 Make your teacher education path even more distinct with the option to dual-enroll in our online Master of Arts in Education with Teaching Emphasis program at our university.

 How it Works: As a student in a Preliminary Teaching Credential program, you only need 3-5 more courses to earn your MAE in Teaching.
-That’s because all of your teaching credential coursework is applied to your master’s.
+That’s because all of your California teacher credentialing coursework is applied to your master’s.
 And the best part?
 It’s also all online.

 Why it Works: A master’s degree offers you an enhanced expertise in teaching and theory that you can apply in the classroom.
 You can also create new pathways of opportunity in your career while further developing your own education.